 Then a BOOM!

-Lightning crackled across the horizon, its thin white fingers grasping for the river as the water’s current picked up.
-Ice cold rain drops pelted our exposed skin and saturated our shorts, my dad’s light blue jean cutoffs now a dark blue.
+Lightning crackled across the horizon.
+Its thin white fingers grasped for the river as the water’s current picked up.

-The river, which had once flowed serenely, turned into a raging rapids ride from hell.
-Our canoe bobbed and weaved like a middleweight boxer, threatening to dump us into the chaos below.
-We paddled like madmen.
+The river then went full tilt on us.
+The raging rapids from hell had commenced.
+Our canoe bobbed and weaved like a middleweight boxer threatening to dump us into the ensuing chaos under our canoe.

 “Keep it straight!
 Keep it straight!” my dad yelled.
 “We have to keep it straight!”